ddalton/fliplru/README.md

 There is another goal but it is implementation related and I didn't want to use a linked list.

 The implementation is based on 2 hashmaps to provide the LRU functionality.
-So the total capacity of this cache is `cap*2` internally.
+So the total capacity of this cache is `2*cap` LRU items.
 The `cap` LRU items are guaranteed to be in the cache.
-The `cap+` to `cap*2` LRU items maybe in the cache, but this is not guaranteed.
+The `cap+1` to `2*cap` LRU items maybe in the cache, but this is not guaranteed.

 The hashbrown map is used along with the 2 cache design to provide a fast get API.

 A flips metric is exposed to help tune the cache capacity.
 Flips represent the number of times the cache capacity is reached.
 It empties the cache and refills it in a way the performance is not affected (see benchmarks below).
 If the flips count is 0, then the cache is oversized.
 If the flip count is very high and close to the number of accesses/capacity then the cache is not being used effectively and the capacity has to be increased.